 Furthermore, we have established a cell culture operation management system that incorporates a strict quality control system, including barcode management (traceability system) to prevent sample errors and history management of all processes.

-Professor Gupta is a world-renowned infectious disease researcher, and he incorporates the latest findings in the fields of stem cells and regenerative medicine into our hospital's culture techniques and quality control system.
+Professor Gupta is a world-renowned infectious disease researcher, and he incorporates the latest findings in the fields of stem cells and regenerative medicine into our culture techniques and quality control system.

 In the cultivation room, clean benches and clean rooms are used to thoroughly eliminate microbial contamination from outside, and workers wear dust-free clothing, disinfect their hands, and wipe equipment with alcohol before entering the room.
 After work is completed, equipment is sterilized with UV light to maintain a constantly clean environment.
 Furthermore, unique contamination risk reduction measures such as the "minimum exposure principle" and "two-stage cleaning" have been introduced to ensure both safety and quality.